 Tag Archives: jccs

-Even when we founded JNC way back in late 2006, we’ve been waiting for this year.
+Ever since we founded JNC way back in late 2006, we’ve been waiting for this year.
 We knew it would be an important milestone, but this particular orbit around the sun has exceeded even our wildest expectations.
-Here’s why 2014 is the year of … Continue reading
+Here’s why 2014 is the year of the … Continue reading

 Welcome to the final installment of our 2014 Japanese Classic Car Show coverage, a short one in which we scoured the parking area for J-tin whose owners had gone off to spectate.
 We begin with a clean Z20 Soarer and X80 Cressida, parked in tandem like an … Continue reading

 Each year as part of our Japanese Classic Car Show coverage, we pick our favorites to highlight.
 We had six members of the JNC team at the show this year, plus one car that we voted on collectively to give the JNC Award.
 Here’s what we chose.

 The latest installment of our massive 2014 Japanese Classic Car Show coverage takes a look at the haulers of the J-tin world, whether they be carrying cargo, kids, or chicken tax exemptions.
 It’s the trucks, vans and wagons of JCCS.

 While chrome-bumpered machines from the 60s and 70s are still the Japanese Classic Car Show’s core, urethane capped 80s cars are making their presence known in a big way.
 In this installment we look at iconic cars from the Reagan decade.